Trismegiste/bronze/README.md

 It feels like Symfony but without ANY config, cache, model, entity, database config, form class...
 Inspired by Silex (hence the name : Bronze).
 No security at all, not intended for production **AT ALL**.
 It includes :
 * PHP 8.1
-* Symfony Kernel & HttpFoundation
+* Symfony Kernel & HttpFoundation 5.4
-* Symfony Forms with Validators
+* Symfony Forms with Validators & CSRF
-* Twig
+* Twig 3.x
-* MongoDb
+* MongoDb 4.4
-* PicoCSS
+* PicoCSS because it's the best CSS framework
-* AlpineJS
+* AlpineJS because of climate change
+* PhpUnit 9.x

 # Install